Scanbuy-Inc/dcoupon-public-docs/anonymous-coupons/README.md

 All request must be signed using UTF-8 encoding and the HmacSHA256 algorithm.

-The signed string should be:
+The string to sign should have the sollowing pattern:

  + POST request